joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/writing-callback-methods-for-metadata-and-cue-points.md

 The CustomClient class defines a handler for the `onMetaData` callback handler.
-If a cue point was encountered and the `onCuePoint` callback handler was called, an `asyncError` event ( `AsyncErrorEvent.ASYNC_ERROR`) would be dispatched saying “flash.net.NetStream was unable to invoke callback onCuePoint.”
+If a cue point was encountered and the `onCuePoint` callback handler was called, an `asyncError` event ( `AsyncErrorEvent.ASYNC_ERROR`) would be dispatched saying "flash.net.NetStream was unable to invoke callback onCuePoint."
 To prevent this error, you would either need to define an `onCuePoint` callback method in your CustomClient class, or define an event handler for the `asyncError` event.